open-education-api/specification/ROADMAP.md

 in [HORA](https://www.wikixl.nl/wiki/hora/index.php/Hoofdpagina): information objects and CIA (BIV) classification.
 See the [OOAPI wiki space](https://github.com/open-education-api/specification/wiki/Mapping-HORA---OOAPI)
 - Publish the OOAPI datamodel
+- Add definitions to the OOAPI specification where there is no link to the HORA definitions

 **For the long term, the following issues are addressed:**
 - Actualise the Apiman Poc documentation